rebeccapeltz/rag_313/README.md

 5. Set up Docker to load and run the two models: ai/llama3.2 and ai/embeddinggemma
 6. Run the app: `python app.py`.
 7. (Optional) If you're using this to learn how the RAG flow behaves, you can run the `app_debug.py` script to get information back at each step.
+8. End the virtual environment with this command `deactivate`.

 Depending on the memory in your local hardware, the app may be slow to respond.